rustic-games/sm/README.md

 SM allows you to define a collection of states and events using Rust's type system.
 You can query the current state, and execute transitions between states.
 State machine usage is validated at compile-time.
-Undefined behavior is not an option.
+Undefined behaviour is not an option.

 The implementation ensures a zero-sized abstraction that uses Rust's type-system and ownership model to guarantee valid transitions between